ilmax/site/content/posts/import-many-terraform/index.md

 ---
-title: "My experience on importing hundreds of existing Azure resources in terraform"
+title: "Terraform Tips & Tricks: Managing Large-Scale Azure Resource Imports"
 date: 2023-01-08T14:44:21Z
 draft: true
-tags: ["azure", "terraform", "devops"]
+tags: ["azure", "Terraform", "devops"]
 ---

-This post describes my journey to import several hundred Azure resources in terraform.
-Before digging into what and how to let me give you a brief description of what's there.
+This post describes my journey to import several hundred Azure resources in Terraform.
+Before digging into the what and the how let me give you a brief description of our environment's infrastructure.

-In my current company, we manage several Azure resources multiplied by a few environments (DEV, TEST, etc.).
+In my current company, we manage many Azure resources for each environment and we have a few of them (DEV, TEST, etc.).
 Every environment looks pretty much the same and it mostly differs by product SKUs, database sizes, etc.

-Me and my fellow team members are building a microservices solution, we have around 50 independent services deployed in Azure that require some specific resources (imagine a SQL database or a Storage container), and on top of that, we have all the service agnostic infrastructure.
+My fellow team members and I are building a microservices solution, we have around 50 independent services deployed in Azure that require some specific resources (imagine a SQL database or a Storage container), and on top of that, we have all the service agnostic infrastructure.

-All these resources are created/updated by various means and forms, some use ARM templates, some use PowerShell scripts, some use Azure cli scripts and so on.
+All these resources aren't created/updated in the same way, some use ARM templates, some use PowerShell scripts, some use Azure cli scripts and so on.
+This is mostly because we need to work around some tooling limitations e.g. you can't create resources in Azure Active Directory using ARM templates.

 All the aforementioned scripts are placed in a shared repository and every project references what it needs in its deployment pipeline.

 This approach works, but it has several problems:

 1. We use different technologies to deploy infrastructure and that makes it harder for newcomers to get up to speed quickly
-2. Deployments take longer than they could
+2. Deployments take longer than necessary
-3. It's impossible to have a preview of what's going to happen when the deployment runs
+3. It's impossible to have a preview of the changes that are going to be applied at deployment time
 4. Re-deploying infrastructure may not fix all the [configuration drift](https://wiki.gccollab.ca/index.php?title=Technology_Trends/Infrastructure_as_Code&mobileaction=toggle_view_desktop#Configuration_Drift) especially the PowerShell/az cli scripts

-5. Possibly more
+I'm sure I missed several other points but these are the most painful points.

-Hence we decided to move to terraform since it can address all the points above and, according to GitHub octoverse 2022, HCL was the fastest growing language in 2021-2022 (more info [here](https://octoverse.github.com/2022/top-programming-languages))
+Hence we decided to move to Terraform since it can address all the points above and, according to GitHub Octoverse 2022, HCL was the fastest growing language in 2021-2022 (more info [here](https://octoverse.github.com/2022/top-programming-languages))

 ## The import challenge

-If you start on a greenfield project everything is quite easy but, as you may know, if a resource has been created outside terraform, it needs to be imported to be managed with terraform in the future.
+If you start on a greenfield project everything is quite easy, but as you may know, if a resource has been created outside Terraform, it needs to be imported to be managed with Terraform in the future.
 Importing resources is not difficult, on the provider documentation site, at the bottom of the page of every resource, you can find the command to execute to import a given resource.

 My problem was that I had hundreds of them, around 160 global resources, multiplied by all the various environments + between 5-10 resource service dependent multiplied by the number of services ~50 multiplied by the number of environments.

-As you can imagine this adds up very quickly, especially because importing resources it's a tedious task since, in order to import a resource, you need to define it first, and on top of that you need to come up with the final module organization since you have to pass the resource identifier for terraform to the import command and sometimes figuring out the Azure resource id can also be challenging.
+As you can imagine this adds up very quickly, especially because importing resources is a tedious task.
+To import a resource in Terraform you need a couple of things:
+- Create the resource in your configuration files
+- The Terraform resource id
+- The Azure resource id

+To get the Terraform resource id, you may need to come up with the final module structure because if you use nested modules, the module name would be part of the resource id.
+Figuring out the Azure resource id can also be challenging for some nested resources, e.g. a cosmos role assignment requires some az cli gymnastics.

 At first, this seemed like a herculean effort so I started looking around hoping to find a tool that could help with a bulk import.